leobossmann/shoplifty/README.md

     shoplifty.get('/admin/shop_policies.json')
     shoplifty.post('/admin/shop_policies.json', your_payload)

+Have a look at what gets sent around in the backend with Firebug or similar tools, the Backend API is pretty straightforward.

-you also can access (some) resources directly (Warning: This does *not* work for all resources, YMMV)
+you also can access (some) resources like this (Warning: This does *not* work for all resources, YMMV)

     last_email_template = shoplifty.email_templates.last